GregoryTomy/GregoryTomy/README.md

 - 👋 Hi, I’m @GregoryTomy.
-- 👀 I’m interested in the intersection of data science and finance.
-- 🌱 I’m currently learning systematic trading.

 <!---
 GregoryTomy/GregoryTomy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.